Daphne-Bohm/eatyournuts/README.md

 # Eat Your Nuts Webshop

 It is a little webshop I build with HTML, CSS/SASS, Bootstrap, JavaScript, NodeJS and hbs (Handlebars).
-Users can add products to the cart.
+Users can add products to the shopping cart.

 ## Motivation